-Short Answer: If you unplug the Progressive Snapshot device during the data collection period for a short time, you will be able to plug it back in, but Progressive will likely notice that data collection has stopped and may instruct you to plug it back in right away.
-If you leave it unplugged for too long, it will not transmit enough driving data for you to receive the maximum discount.
+Short Answer: If you unplug the Progressive Snapshot device during the data collection period for a short time, you will be able to plug it back in.
+If you leave it unplugged for too long, however, it will not transmit enough driving data for you to receive the maximum discount.
 If you unplug the device more than 45 days into the program and don’t plug it back in, you will likely be subject to a surcharge.
 However, if you use the Snapshot mobile app (not the plug-in device), you can pause the app temporarily and resume service when needed.
-For more information, see below.
+For more information about unplugging Progressive Snapshot, see below.

 What Happens If You Unplug a Progressive Snapshot Device?